MrDoniz/MrDoniz/README.md

 ## Hi there, I'm Daniel Dóniz García 👋

-- 👨‍💻 I'm currently doing my degree in computer Engineering
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on MS SQL Server 2008, Python 2.7, php 5, Html 5 & Game design.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning at the University of La Laguna studying the degree in Computer Engineering.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...